Modern Window Replacement Refreshes a 1950s Des Moines Home

 Set in one of Des Moines’ established neighborhoods, this 1950s home was selected for a complete overhaul as part of the Parade of Remodeled Homes.
 The homeowners loved the mature trees, the walkable location and the original charm of the property—but the aging windows told another story.
 Drafty rooms, inconsistent temperatures and fading exterior trims made it clear the windows were long past their lifespan.

-As part of a full-home renovation, the design team partnered with Pella Central Iowa to replace every window with energy-efficient fiberglass units that would elevate both performance and curb appeal.
+As part of a full-home renovation, the design team partnered with Pella Central Iowa to replace every window with energy-efficient wood units that would elevate both performance and curb appeal.
 The result is a home that feels brighter, more comfortable and perfectly aligned with the clean, transitional style of the remodel.

 A Whole-Home Window Upgrade That Transforms Light, Comfort and Style